-These dogs don’t always meet the accreditation criteria to be an Assistance Dog but some do.
 They can provide learners with the support and confidence needed to attend school and therapy, participate and learn.
 Educational Support Dogs are known to reduce instances of bullying and help children better participate in cognitive engagement activities.

 Children get to develop their ability to communicate confidently with the support of an Educational Support Dog.
 This helps offset stress while increasing self-esteem and reducing anti-social behaviours.

-In short, Assistance Dogs help humans fulfil their greatest potential and live better lives.
+These dogs help humans fulfil their greatest potential and live better lives.
 We need them and they won’t ever judge us for that – in fact, they love us for it.

 Training and accrediting an Assistance Dog